-by Jack Norris, RD
+by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD

 - Blood Clotting

 - Vitamin K2 and Cardiovascular Disease

 |Table 1.
-Vitamin K in Plant Foods2|
+Vitamin K in Plant Foods|

 |Romaine lettuce||shredded||1 cup||48|

 Vitamin K is a fat-soluble vitamin, and fat can significantly increase its absorption from food (Gijsbers, 1996).
 Since green leafy vegetables contain very little fat naturally, adding some fat or oil during preparation or eating them in a meal with fat will increase vitamin K absorption.

 Vitamin K is needed for blood clotting.
 It also has activity in bones, and a deficiency can result in bone fractures, especially in old age.